Anthonypaige/investnurenergy/src/content/post/ecobee-smart-thermostats-buying-guide.md

 ### **Ecobee3 Lite: The Budget-Friendly Smart Thermostat**

-The [Ecobee3 Lite](shopping/affiliate-marketplace), priced at an affordable $140, is an Energy Star Certified smart thermostat that promises substantial energy savings.
+The [Ecobee3 Lite](https://amzn.to/3MGVK6R), priced at an affordable $140, is an Energy Star Certified smart thermostat that promises substantial energy savings.
 This user-friendly thermostat is designed for DIY installation and offers seamless integration with major smart home ecosystems, including Apple HomeKit.
 Additionally, it's Wi-Fi connected and compatible with all smart home systems.

 #### **Advanced Software Features**

 While Ecobee's hardware is impressive, it's the advanced software features that truly add value.
 All models come equipped with eco+, a sophisticated software that enhances energy savings by learning your routine and suggesting modifications to your thermostat schedule for optimal energy efficiency.
 Here's what the Ecobee3 Lite, their base model, brings to the table:

-1.  **Time of Use**: This feature smartly adjusts your energy consumption based on the time of day, potentially saving you money by minimizing energy use during peak hours when energy costs are higher.
+1.**Time of Use**: This feature smartly adjusts your energy consumption based on the time of day, potentially saving you money by minimizing energy use during peak hours when energy costs are higher.

-2.  **Adjust the Temperature for Humidity**: This feature fine-tunes the temperature based on the humidity level detected in your home, ensuring your home always feels like the temperature you've set on your thermostat.
+2.**Adjust the Temperature for Humidity**: This feature fine-tunes the temperature based on the humidity level detected in your home, ensuring your home always feels like the temperature you've set on your thermostat.

-3.  **Schedule Assistant**: This feature tailors your thermostat's schedule based on your habits and preferences.
+3.**Schedule Assistant**: This feature tailors your thermostat's schedule based on your habits and preferences.

-4.  **Community Energy Savings**: Also known as Demand Response with affiliated utility providers.
+4.**Community Energy Savings**: Also known as Demand Response with affiliated utility providers.
 This feature makes minor temperature adjustments during times of peak energy demand in your community.

-5.  **Smart Home & Away**: This intelligent feature employs geofencing or other techniques to discern whether you're home or away, adjusting your thermostat settings to conserve energy.
+5.**Smart Home & Away**: This intelligent feature employs geofencing or other techniques to discern whether you're home or away, adjusting your thermostat settings to conserve energy.

 ### **Ecobee Smart Thermostat Enhanced: The Next Step Up**